 Instead of having to track down information, manually copy and paste work, or source data from multiple spreadsheets, you have access to all of the information you need right in one place.
-The last thing you want to do is give yourself more manual work by having to add all of the information you want to track into a separate tool.Try Asana for free
+The last thing you want to do is give yourself more manual work by having to add all of the information you want to track into a separate tool.Create a project tracker template

 As mentioned above, project tracking is part of a larger set of work management software.
 When team members refer to project tracking, they’re really talking about three things: tracking work at the individual level, staying up-to-date on project work, or checking work progress across multiple projects.

 At the individual task level, project tracking tools can help everyone align on who’s doing what by when.
 This can give team members clear insight into whether a task is proceeding on schedule and how your project is progressing towards its deliverables.

 Tracking work at the individual task level has another value—it prevents duplicative work.
 When everyone has clarity on who’s doing what by when, you take the guesswork and work about work out of working.
 This is critical—as it stands, knowledge workers spend 13% of their time on work that’s already been completed.

 The most important thing to do while tracking work at the individual level is to ensure there’s only one person directly responsible for each task.
 Having one individual responsible for each initiative means team members know who to contact about providing updates on task status or answering questions other team members might have.